Last Full Update: December 3, 2025

 Definitely Not!

-Secondly, in the doctor‘s view, this is the most backwards-thinking advertising strategy you can employ.
+3. In the doctor‘s view, this is the most backwards-thinking advertising strategy you can employ.
 Most enterprises only get to make big solution purchases once a year, at most, when new budgets are allocated.
 This means that they can generally only consider a purchase during budget request season, and only make it when the budget is granted.
 This says that you can only make an impact with a potential customer twice a year, which will generally not be when you are doing your big annual marketing push where most of your potential customers are concerned.
 The only way to reach every potential customer is to be sure they remember you during budget request season and again when their budget request is finally approved and they get to issue RFPs.
 That’s only going to happen if they are repeatedly exposed to your brand over a long period of time, which is only going to happen if you focus on long-term brand building and not short-term lead-generation.
-For a deeper dive into what works, and what doesn’t, see the marketing posts I have indexed on the
+For a deeper dive into what works, and what doesn’t, see the marketing posts indexed on the

 Sponsorship Information Page.